sveinung/writings/continuous_delivery_value.md

 better basis for knowing if we are building the right product.

-A lot have been said and written about the technical aspects of continuous delivery -- why it reduces overhead for development by automating everything that can be automated.
-This blog post will therefore focus on three code _business_ aspects of delivering continuously.
+A lot have been said and written about the technical aspects of continuous delivery - why it reduces overhead for development by automating everything that can be automated.
+This blog post will therefore focus on three core _business_ aspects of delivering continuously.

 Smaller deltas of change means lower risk